Why Cadyn Upgraded from Dental Bonding to Veneers [VIDEO]

 If you’re considering bonding or veneers, you’ll want to consider the following.

 Truthfully, there isn’t a winner.
-It really depends on you.
+It really depends on your situation.
 But this comparison chart may help sway you one way or the other.

 To break it down more: